malramsay64/phd-thesis/03_Dynamics/methods.md

 This process took place over \num{1e7} timesteps.
-The second part of the equilibration was running at the production temperature, until the step count reached the timesteps specified in @Tbl:dynamics_steps.
+The second part of the equilibration was running at the production temperature, until the step count reached the timesteps specified in @tbl:dynamics_steps.
 These simulations used the Martyna-Tobias-Klein thermostat and barostat [@Martyna1994], using the parameters $\tau = 1.0$ and $\tau_P = 1.0$
 and a step size of 0.005.

 ### Production

-Steps
+The timesteps used for each of the production simulations are documented in @tbl:dynamics_steps.
+These steps are chosen to ensure relaxation of the simulation and to have enough key-frames for averaging over many initial conditions.

 Temperature |Pressure| Steps
 -----------:|-------:|-----------: